Qurban [udhiyah] is maa's primary humanitarian food aid program.

 Last year, MAA delivered Qurban/Udhiyah worth more than $3 million, to over 1.5 million beneficiaries in over 23 countries worldwide.

 This year, we have three Qurban/Udhiyah options:

-Click to donate $145 READY-TO-EAT CANNED QURBAN for Syrian and Palestinian refugees in remote and difficult areas where either Fresh Qurban is not an option or it is not practical due to lack of infrastructure, electricity etc.
+Click to donate $175 CRISIS ZONE QURBAN for Lebanon, and Syrian and Palestinian refugees in remote and difficult areas where either Fresh Qurban is not an option or it is not practical due to lack of infrastructure, electricity etc.

-Click to donate $295 FRESH QURBAN EXCLUSIVELY for Palestinians, Syrian refugees, and in Lebanon.
+Click to donate $295 FRESH QURBAN EXCLUSIVELY for Palestinians, Syrian refugees, and for Uyghur Refugees in Turkey.

 Qs.
 What are the rules for Qurban livestock shares?

 1 Cow = 7 Qurban Shares (One Qurban is 1/7th of the share)

 Qs.
 What day will the Qurban be performed?